Prajith-jose007/dutchoriental-crm/README.md

 ## Data Migration (Populating MySQL Database)

-If you have created your database tables and want to populate them with the initial placeholder data:
+If you have created your database tables (e.g., `agents`, `leads`, `yachts`, `invoices`, `users`) and want to populate them with the initial placeholder data:

 1. Ensure your MySQL server is running and your `.env.local` is correctly configured.
-2. Make sure your database tables (`agents`, `leads`, `yachts`, `invoices`, `users`) are created and their column names match the `INSERT` statements in `scripts/migrate-data.ts`.
-You might need to adjust the script.
+2. Make sure your database tables are created and their column names match the `INSERT` statements in `scripts/migrate-data.ts`.
+You might need to adjust the script if your table/column names differ from the script's defaults.
 3. Run the migration script:
     ```bash
     npm run migrate:data
     ```
     This script uses `tsx` to execute the TypeScript migration file.
+It will attempt to insert the data from `src/lib/placeholder-data.ts` into your database.

 ## Running the Application in a Production-like Mode with WAMP/Apache (Advanced Local Setup)